spencerkinney/payboard.app/README.md

 - Account features: email confirmation, 'Forgot my Password', etc..
 - Validating entered crypto addresses
 ---
-*Side note*: ✔ does not mean I am finished; I will continuously improve these features.
+*Side note*: ✔ does not mean I am completely finished; I will continuously improve these features.

 ## Some Screenshots
 Here are some screenshots of the app's initial state: